topology-tool-kit/ttk-data/docs/morseSmaleQuadrangulation.md

 ## Pipeline description

 This example first loads a mecanical model as a 2D triangle mesh from disk.
-This mechanical model embeds a vector field with the output of the [EigenField](https://topology-tool-kit.github.io/doc/html/classttkEigenField.html) module.
+This mechanical model embeds a collection of scalar fields that corresponds to the output of the [EigenField](https://topology-tool-kit.github.io/doc/html/classttkEigenField.html) module.
 This module generated a family of functions that are coupled to the form of the dataset (basically, they are eigenfunctions of the